Looking for something?

 Absence seizures can often be overlooked by parents or teachers, as children might be mistaken for day dreaming.

-If you can, make note of the number of absence seizures a child has during a day so that this information can be given their doctor.
+If you can, make note of the number of absence seizures a child has during a day so that this information can be given to their doctor.

 Focal seizure